peterjc/galaxy_blast/tools/reciprocal_best_hits/README.rst

 (formerly SCRI, Scottish Crop Research Institute), UK.
 All rights reserved.
 See the licence text below.

-This tool is a short Python script to parse a BLAST tabular file (or similar), and extract the reciprocal best hits.
+This tool is a short Python script to parse a pair of BLAST tabular files (or similar), and extract the reciprocal best hits.

 This was an experiment.
 I was also considering supporting BLAST XML as input, which could require extensions to Galaxy ideally so that the current column